 Our collaborations

 By working together we can achieve so much more than we can on our own.
-At IPAN we see working with stakeholders and partners as critical to our research success.
+At IPAN, we know that collaborations with others are critical to our research success.

-IPAN is recognised as a leader in innovative, high-quality research that translates into real-world applications.
-By making IPAN experts available to our partners and international networks, we provide the evidence needed to inform programs and policies that affect health.
+IPAN is recognised as a leader in innovative, high-quality research that makes a difference in the real world.
+Through our experts and international networks, we help provide the evidence needed to inform programs and policies to improve health and society.

 We are keen to hear from organisations interested in connecting with us to answer important research questions.
 Starting discussions early is critical.
 If you have an idea, please contact us